-Depending on the volume of digital data, the entities typically retain forensic experts and IT consultants to collect, extract and analyse the relevant data from the entity's server.
+Depending on the volume of digital data, entities typically retain forensic experts and IT consultants to collect, extract and analyse the relevant data from their servers.

 6.6 When reviewing documents, do judicial or enforcement authorities in your jurisdiction permit the use of predictive coding techniques?
 What are best practices for reviewing a voluminous document collection in internal investigations?